mohd-faruk/stripe_setup_intent_verify/README.md

-# Accept a Payment
+# Stripe Payment Method Sample

-Build a simple checkout form to collect payment details.
-Included are some basic build and run scripts you can use to start up the application.
+A minimal PHP sample that demonstrates collecting a card payment method using Stripe Elements and confirming a setupIntent.
+Includes a simple checkout form and instructions to run the app locally.

 ## Running the sample